Skip to main content

 note

-1. Use menu path: Start > Control Panel.
+1. Go to Start > Control Panel.

-2. Double-click the Programs and Features icon.
+2. Select the Programs and Features icon.

 3. Select SMA OpCon Resource Monitor.

-6. Click OK to confirm the removal of SMA Resource Monitor.
+6. Select OK to confirm the removal.

 7. If the InstallShield Removal Complete screen asks to restart the computer, select the option to restart now.